On the countable, measure preserving relation induced on an homogeneous quotient, by the action of a discrete group: Matrix coefficients of Hecke operators

 Since $F$ is a fundamental domain, and $\nu$ is a $G$-invariant measure, this sum is further equal to

-From here we deduce formula (6).
+From here we deduce formula (\ref{old6}).
 If $\sigma_1$ is the identity, the formula computes the measure of $\sigma_2F$, which is 1 by hypothesis.
-The rest of the statement is obvious.
+The rest of the statement is obvious. \end{proof}

-{\bf Acknowledgment} The author is deeply indebted to the anonymous reviewer of a first version of this paper for various comments and providing him the reference [Ad], which lead to a second version of the paper in which the exposition of the precise statements that were proved was straighten up.
+{\bf Acknowledgment} The author is deeply indebted to the anonymous referee of a first version of this paper for various comments and for making the author aware of the reference \cite{Ad}.
+The author is also grateful to Florin Boca and to the second anonymous referee of the second version of this paper for very useful comments.